StevenPhan1211/ERP-System-using-.NET-8-with-Winforms/README.md

 6. Run the API

 ## Before you want to use this UI layer
 This project is using DevExpress to create Winforms application as Frontend.
-Makesure you have installed DevExpress in your computer.
+Make sure you have installed DevExpress in your computer.
 If not, go to DevExpress page `https://www.devexpress.com/` to install it.
 After installed it, you're good to go

 ## Run Frontend
 1. Open Frontend project (WinForms) in Visual Studio 2022